Parents don’t know too much about anime these days. In fact, this was true years ago.

 You don’t call video

-So that’s the first thing you need to drill into your head (or your parents head) about
+So that’s the first thing you need to drill into your head (or your parent’s head) about anime.

-And the list goes on forever… It seems that way because there’s so many genres to choose from.
+And the list goes on forever… It seems that way because there are so many genres to choose from.

 That’s important to know because the way anime is designed can trick you into believing otherwise.

 Another example of the ratings being different (and the content based on ratings) is Dragon Ball Z.

 Dragon Ball Z and the seasons they’ve put out are anything but PG in certain scenes.
 There’s plenty of blood in